Our Excel Formula Audit tool is a part of the free DataXL automation add-in.

 Formula Audit Color Tool

-On the UserForm click on the “Color” menu.
+On the UserForm, click on the “Color” menu.
 Then a new panel will appear.

 And this is all!
-Of course we can apply color code to several cells.
+Of course, we can apply color code to several cells.

-We work on DataXL add-in!
+We are working on the DataXL add-in!

 The DataXL free Excel productivity add-in is becoming “smarter” week by week; we’re installing new functions continually.

-Update: we’ve improved our productivity excel add-in, check the new version!
+Update: we’ve improved our productivity Excel add-in; check the new version!